 - Take a paper clip and Straighten its point on one end or you can also use a sewing needle.

 - Detach the funnel from the pod holder by pushing it from the bottom.

-- Insert the needle’s straight end, and then repeatedly move it in a circle.
-Rinse the pod holder with warm, soapy water.
+- Rinse the pod holder with warm, soapy water.

-- The upper entrance and exit needles can be seen by opening the handle and peering underneath respectively.
-To clean, place a paper clip in each and move it around.
+- To clean, insert a paper clip in each and move it around.

 - Brew a pod to check whether your Keurig’s slow drip has been fixed.
 If not, try one more time to clean the needles or move on to step 2.

-Cleaning the Keurig 2.0 needle is quite different from the cleaning needle of other Keurig models.
-For facilities, Keurig recommends an orange brewer accessory tool for the easiest cleaning.
+Cleaning the Keurig 2.0 needle is quite different from the cleaning needles of other Keurig models.
+Keurig recommends an orange brewer accessory tool for the easiest cleaning.

-Follow these steps to clean Keurig 2.0 needle.
+Follow these steps to clean the Keurig 2.0 needle.

 - Unplug the machine.